Nzinga of Ndongo and Matamba: Legacy

-Today, she is remembered in Angola as the Mother of Angola, the fighter of negotiations, and the protector of her people.
-She is still honored throughout Africa as a remarkable leader and woman, for her political and diplomatic acumen, as well as her brilliant military tactics.
+Today, she is remembered in Angola as the Mother of Angola, a negotiator, and the protector of her people.
+She is still honored throughout Africa as a leader and person, for her political and diplomatic acumen, as well as her military tactics.
 Accounts of her life are often romanticized, and she is considered a symbol of the fight against oppression.

-Nzingha ultimately managed to shape her state into a form that tolerated her authority, though surely the fact that she survived all attacks on her and built up a strong base of loyal supporters helped as much as the relevance of the precedents she cited.
+Nzinga ultimately managed to shape her state into a form that tolerated her authority, though surely the fact that she survived all attacks on her and built up a strong base of loyal supporters helped as much as the relevance of the precedents she cited.
 While Njinga had obviously not overcome the idea that females could not rule in Ndongo during her lifetime, and had to 'become a male' to retain power, her female successors faced little problem in being accepted as rulers.
 The clever use of her gender and her political understandings helped lay a foundation for future leaders of Ndongo today.
 In the period of 104 years that followed Njinga's death in 1663, queens ruled for at least eighty of them.
-Nzingha is a leadership role model for all generations of Angolan women.
+Nzinga is a leadership role model for all generations of Angolan women.
 Women in Angola today display remarkable social independence and are found in the country's army, police force, government, and public and private economic sectors.
-Nzingha was embraced as a symbol of the People's Movement for the Liberation of Angola during civil war.
+Nzinga was embraced as a symbol of the People's Movement for the Liberation of Angola during civil war.

-A major street in Luanda is named after her, and a statue of her was placed in Kinaxixi on an impressive square in 2002, dedicated by President Santos to celebrate the 27th anniversary of independence.
+A major street in Luanda is named after her, and a statue of her was placed in Kinaxixi on a square in 2002.
 The statue was praised by historian Scholastique Dianzinga for increasing the representation of women in public monuments.
-Angolan women are often married near the statue, especially on Thursdays and Fridays.

-On 23 December 2014, the National Reserve Bank of Angola (BNA) issued a 20 Kwanza coin in tribute to Nzingha "in recognition of her role to defend self-determination and cultural identity of her people."
+On 23 December 2014, the National Reserve Bank of Angola (BNA) issued a 20 Kwanza coin in tribute to Nzinga "in recognition of her role to defend self-determination and cultural identity of her people."

 An Angolan film, Njinga: Queen Of Angola (Portuguese: Njinga, Rainha de Angola), was released in 2013.

 A Starz series, Queen Nzinga, is in development with Yetide Badaki as the titular character and 50 Cent, Steven S. DeKnight and Mo Abundu as producers.

 Nzinga (referred to as Nzinga Mbande) leads the Kongolese civilization in the 2016 4X video game Civilization VI, since the release of Great Negotiators on 21 November 2022, as part of the DLC "Leader Pass".

 The 2023 Netflix docudrama African Queens: Njinga chronicles her life, dramatized through historical reenactment.